DaniaRepublic/DesktopHamster/README.md

-### Notes
+### Tutorial

+Run with:

+`swift hamster.swift`

+Or for a faster experience:

+`swiftc hamster.swift && ./hamster`

-Press <Esc> twice to exit the simulation.
+Press `Esc` key **twice** to exit the simulation.

-Initially the game is transparent but doesn't allow pass through of clicks, so it captures the cursor.

-Press <Space> twice to idle the simulation.
+Press `Space` bar **twice** to pause the simulation.

-This turns off cursor changing and allows pass through

-Storage is via xattrs
+---

+### Important notes

+Program uses xattrs to store saves, this means that editing and saving the file will most likely delete your save!

+Also, sending the file over the internet might strip the save.

+Also, copying the file (copy will be new game).

+And some other things.